awslabs/data-on-eks/website/docs/blueprints/distributed-databases/trino.md

 git clone https://github.com/awslabs/data-on-eks.git
 ```

 Navigate into `distributed-databases/trino` and run `install.sh` script.
-Enter, when prompted, the region you want to provision the resources to (i.e. `us-west-2`).
+Enter, when prompted, the AWS region you want to provision the resources to (for example, `us-west-2`).

 ```bash
 cd data-on-eks/distributed-databases/trino